 The obvious fix.
 You might want to carry out phone wiring repair by actually replacing a run of cable between, say, a BT master socket and an extension socket.
 It’s actually often quicker to replace a full run of cable than mess around jointing in highly visible/vulnerable places.

-And a quick note regarding your master socket.
+A quick note regarding your master socket.
 If you plan to move it (illegally), use one of the “bodge” methods, and Openreach come to your house and spot it, then they are likely to charge you in order to put it right, and for the trouble of coming to your house to fix a fault that (technically) you have created on their network.
+I’ve written a short case study here

 If you are going to do this (and of course you shouldn’t), then at least use some professional-standard connectors.
 Anything else just screams “DIY”.
 And will fail.